cs50nestm/cs50labs/terminal/README.md

 cd apt1
 ```

-at the `$` prompt for change directory, and you will be positioned one level lower.
+at the `$` prompt for **change directory**, and you will be positioned one level lower.
 If you type in `ls` again, you will see the files located directly inside of `apt1`.
 This is similar to having to enter an apartment inside a larger building, to see what's inside of it.

 {% next %}